Block-Laying Basics - Continued

 When building with brick, it's easy to correct for out-of-level conditions by making the mortar joints slightly thicker or thinner as the corner leads are built.
 Because the corners establish the elevation for the remaining bricks in each course and the final building dimensions, I'm careful to continually check that each one is plumb and at the right elevation as I lay up the walls.

 Building Brick Corner Leads

-The author uses the edge of his trowel to quickly align the brick that he's laying with the one
+The author uses the edge of his trowel to quickly align the brick that he's laying with the one below.

-freshly laid brick right out of the mortar, he sometimes runs the strings long and uses line twigs as guides.
+Because string tension can pop a freshly laid brick right out of the mortar, he sometimes runs the strings long and uses line twigs as guides.